scipy-conference/scipy-conference/manual/diversity.rst

 these principles.
 We want our community to be more diverse: whoever you are, and whatever your background, we welcome you."

-We're actively seeking to increase the diversity of our attendees, speakers, and sponsors through our calls for proposals, other open submission processes, and through dialogue with the larger communities we serve.
+We are actively seeking to increase the diversity of our attendees, speakers, and sponsors through our calls for proposals, other open submission processes, and through dialogue with the larger communities we serve.